 “I didn’t even know there was such a thing, right?”
 Brundidge reflects, speaking on the morning of Obama’s arrival to Minnesota—“Muralists!”
 She learned fast and started phoning muralists in the Twin Cities.
 “They were like, ‘Mrs. Brundidge, we can’t do a mural,’” she recalls. “‘It’s cold outside.
 The paint doesn’t work like that.’”

 Winter 2019, stretching into March, nearly foiled the Cottage Grove resident’s one-up over her Southern rivals.

 They had already egged her on: Brundidge “wasn’t the biggest fan” even though she had her denim uniform ready, bedazzled by her mom and aunt in Houston and fangirlishly emblazoned with an image of the cover of Becoming, Obama’s best-selling 2018 memoir.
 “My husband was like, ‘Don’t do anything stupid; I’m going out of town, I’ll be back on Thursday,’” she says.
 “He got on that plane, and I started calling.”

 When the muralists fell through, she tried Image360, a graphics company in Woodbury.
 “I told [the owner], ‘I need a poster—a super-huge poster to wrap the front of my house.’”
 ASAP, she stressed.
 Obama would be here in less than a week.

 On Friday, the Image360 team delivered a 17-by-7-foot poster of Obama, as depicted on her book cover, plus a message: “Minnesota loves Michelle.”

-A contractor helped apply it to the Brundidges’ garage door on Monday.
+A contractor helped apply it to the Brundidges’ garage door on Monday, she says.
 A couple days later, on March 13, Obama was due to land.
 (Brundidge and her husband would park on the street until she took off again.)